 The bill amends the New Mexico Telehealth Act to expand the definition of "health care provider" to include all licensed social workers, thereby allowing them to provide telehealth services.
-This change is significant as it recognizes the role of social workers in delivering mental health care and support through telehealth platforms, enhancing access to these essential services for New Mexico residents.
-The updated definition now includes licensed social workers among other health care professionals, ensuring they are recognized as key providers in the telehealth landscape.
+This change is reflected in the updated language of Section 24-25-3, which now lists "a licensed social worker" among the various health care professionals eligible to deliver care via telehealth.

-Additionally, the bill clarifies that the New Mexico Telehealth Act does not change the scope of practice for any health care provider or authorize services outside of existing legal frameworks.
-It encourages health insurers and the state's medical assistance program to cover telehealth services, promoting broader access to quality health care.
-The legislation also maintains that supervision requirements established by licensing boards remain in effect for telehealth services, ensuring that providers adhere to the same standards as in-person care.
+Additionally, the bill emphasizes that the New Mexico Telehealth Act does not change the scope of practice for any health care provider and encourages health insurers and the state's medical assistance program to cover telehealth services.
+It also clarifies that supervision requirements for telehealth services must align with those for in-person practice, ensuring that licensed professionals maintain the same level of oversight regardless of the delivery method.

 Final Version: 24-25-3, 24-25-5